 We were so lost, and then we were found.

 It has been a year since that journey, and suddenly the image of the Jesus with Outstretched Arms appeared again, and I remembered.
 I remembered the winding dusty roads and the feeling of futility.
 I remembered our guide rolling down the windows and asking everyone she met for directions.
-I remember the ramshackle houses, and the vivid colors, and I remember the glimpse of Jesus, and I remember how our voices were raised together, theirs carrying mine.
-I remember the shaft of light in the small chapel.
+I remembered the ramshackle houses, and the vivid colors, and I remembered the glimpse of Jesus, and I remembered how our voices were raised together, theirs carrying mine.
+I remembered the shaft of light in the small chapel.

 We drive in circles most of the time.
 At least I know I do.
 The GPS that is supposed to tell me exactly where to go -- doesn't always work the way I would like.
 Even when I know what I'm looking for (which isn't always the case).
 "Vida Nueva."
 New Life.
 The Jesus with Outstretched Arms.